Immersion-Dojo/ai-language-explainer/README.md

 > **Generate AI-powered explanations for language learning with high-quality text-to-speech audio**

-This Anki add-on helps language learners understand vocabulary words in context by generating explanations using OpenAI's GPT-4.1 AND relevant audio for those definitions.
+This Anki add-on helps language learners understand vocabulary words in context by generating explanations of target words using OpenAI's models AND relevant audio.

 ## ✨ Features

 ### 🧠 **Intelligent Explanations**
-- Automatically generates contextual explanations for words based on definition, example sentence, and usage.
+- Automatically generates contextual explanations for words based on a definition, example sentence, and usage.
-- Uses OpenAI's latest GPT-4.1 model for accurate, beginner-friendly explanations
+- Choose any OpenAI model for accurate, beginner-friendly explanations
 - Customizable prompts to match your learning style and level

 ### 🎵 **High-Quality Audio Generation**